OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 # Resolution Rate for Work Orders | Google Cloud & Mage Pipeline
-An end-to-end solution to process and analyze Maintenance Work Orders using Mage, Google BigQuery, Cloud SQL, and Looker Studio.
-Seamless integration of cloud tools for scalable data storage, transformation, and visualization.
+An end-to-end data pipleline solution to process and analyze Maintenance Work Orders using Mage, Google BigQuery, Cloud SQL, and Looker Studio.
+This prject features integration of cloud tools for scalable data storage, transformation, and visualization based on Client requirements.

 # Business Case